 Depending on the age of the kids, you can decide how to do the icing.
 Bags work best for decorating, but if you have older kids who might want to get more into it, you might do multiple bags of the same color icing, but with different tips.
 For littler ones, one bag per color is just fine!

 And let them have at it!
 You will be surprised at how much they’ll want to do and where they’ll creativity will take them.

 *Note: This activity can go pretty quickly.

-For littles (2y-4y), they drop the icing and sprinkles and are done in about 2 min per cookie, maybe less!
+Little Ones (2y-4y), they drop the icing and sprinkles and are done in about 2 min per cookie, maybe less!

-For elementary aged kiddos (5y-8y), they usually take about 5-10 min per cookie.
+Elementary aged kiddos (5y-8y), they usually take about 5-10 min per cookie.

-For older kids (8y+), they tend to take the most time with the cookies and it can be anywhere around 15 min or longer per cookie.
+Older kids (8y+), they tend to take the most time with the cookies and it can be anywhere around 15 min or longer per cookie.